1st Overall Draft Picks: Which League Does it Better?

 The draft is an essential part of professional sports.
 It’s there to promote a level playing field.
 It gives those who finished with poor seasons a chance at the top players coming into the league, working as one aspect to create parity across that league.
 Plus, it’s just plain entertaining.

 The four big leagues, the National Football League (NFL), National Basketball League (NBA), and Major League Baseball (MLB), National Hockey League (NHL), all run drafts for this reason.
 If you’re not in the running for the championship title, chances are you’re competing for the first-overall pick in the draft.
 That way, you get the first choice of all of the players available.
-A first-overall pick can change the entire outlook of an organization, or can it?
+A first-overall pick can change the entire outlook of an organization… or can it?

 Just how well do these leagues make the first-overall pick in their respective drafts?
 Do some have it figured out better than others?
 To compare, I took a look at the 2000 to 2009 drafts in the four major sports leagues.
 Of course, it’s difficult to compare a player’s success in one league compared to another.
 Luckily for us, the analytics communities in all four sports can help with that with a variety of statistics that can be used to evaluate a player’s value in their league.